 - 3.1 The proposal is to remove the airstrip and all but one of the associated buildings (to protect the bats within), and to construct a detached dwelling with associated outbuildings and a residential curtilage.
 Landscaping and ecological enhancements would also take place as part of the scheme. - 3.2 The house would be a large two storey dwelling.
 It would be set behind a courtyard that would be framed by two symmetrical "L" shaped outbuildings to either side of the entrance.
-Around the dwelling and its outbuildings would be a private amenity area that the agent for the application. - 3.3 The planting of new trees and landscaping would take place immediately adjacent to the proposed buildings and courtyard.
+Around the dwelling and its outbuildings would be a private amenity area shown on plan as residential curtilage. - 3.3 The planting of new trees and landscaping would take place immediately adjacent to the proposed buildings and courtyard.
 A significant amount of tree planting would take place to the west of these to connect the existing block of trees with Doles Wood to the north and the groups of trees on the estate to the south that themselves connect to Rag Copse. - 3.4 The application has been amended to re-position the proposed dwelling, outbuildings and residential curtilage.
 Updated landscape and ecological information has also been received.

-4.0 RELEVANT HISTORY
+RELEVANT HISTORY 4.0